Hairash/django-vue-multiplayer/README.md

 # django-vue-multiplayer
-Test multiplayer application using Django/Vue stack
+Test multiplayer application using Django/Vue and websockets